VijayyPatel/Encryptix/README.md

 # Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or suggestions.

+# Author
+Your Vijay Patel
+Feel free to edit the content according to your specific project details and preferences.
+Once you're happy with it, you can save it as README.md and include it in your GitHub repository.